mattdillham/Final-Project/README.md

 # Wednesday october 21rst
 The group were all present for class at 7pm.
 We then met with Luke from 7:20pm until around 9:20pm.
 Slack messages were sent throughout the night as well.
 # Thursday October 22nd
+Slack messages were sent throughout the day.
 # Friday October 23rd
+Slack messages were sent throughout the day.
+Kevin and Dillon exchanged text messages.
 # Saturday October 24th
+Slack messages were sent throughout the day.
 # Sunday October 25th
+(input office hours details)

 --------
 ### Data